 How to Bring Your Mindfulness to Your Daily Life

 Mindfulness and yoga together will enable you to change how you experience your daily life.
-Here are some practical ways to be more mindful as you go about your daily activities.
+Here are some practical ways to be more mindful about your daily activities.
 Try these exercises:

 - Remember to breathe.
-As you learn to pay attention to your breathing, you will notice you tend to breathe shallow much of the time.
+As you learn to focus on your breathing, you will notice you tend to breathe shallowly often.
 Take a few deep breaths.

 - Pay attention to your posture.
 Remembering your posture is hard.
-That’s why it’s a good way to start practicing being aware of your body.
-Stand tall, lift your chest up, and bring your shoulders back.
+That’s why it’s an excellent way to start practicing being aware of your body.
+Stand tall, lift your chest, and bring your shoulders back.

 - Notice your environment.
-Look around, and pay attention to the sounds, smells, and colors in your surroundings.
+Look around and observe your surroundings’ sounds, smells, and colors.

 - Observe your feelings.
 No need to judge or change them.
 Simply feel your feelings.
 Be curious about their origins.